impacthubist/innovation-hackathon-2020/README.md

 ## Things to know
 1 - Participants of the Hackathon are advice to join all live sessions and strongly adviced to follow social media posts.
-2 - Don't know what to work on?
-Check out Hackathon challenge group mates and also contact the challenge you are interested to emphatise more.
-3 - Hackathon kick-off call takes place on Friday September25, 18:00 .
-We'll end the Hackathon Submissions on Sunday midnight September 27, 23:59 Turkey.
+2 - Hackathon kick-off call takes place on Friday 25 September at 18:00.
+We'll close the Hackathon Submissions on Sunday 27 September at 23:59 (Turkey time).
-4 - Questions?
-Please get in tuch for further questions.
+3 - Questions?
+Please get in touch with us!

 ### Good Luck!